 The year 2015 is distinguished by multiple innovations and events in the app sphere.
 The two leading platforms, iOS and Google Play, have shown consolidation in the download and income streams.
 Google Play remains a leader in downloads, thus leaving iOS the main position in revenue shares.
-What new trends should we expect from the year 2016?
+What new trends should we expect from the 2016, and how those in the mobile app testing services industry can prepare?

 1. Introducing Deep Linking for Easy App Searching